openwms/org.openwms.common.comm.osip/README.md

 ## Duplex Communication

-In contrast to simplex connections the driver instance can also be configured for bidirectional duplex mode where only one Socket is used for inbound and outbound communication.
-Instead of configuring _inbound_ or _outbound_ a _duplex_ configuration must be present.
+In contrast to simplex connections the driver instance can also be configured for bidirectional duplex mode where only one socket is used for inbound and outbound communication.
+Instead of configuring _inbound_ or _outbound_ only one _duplex_ configuration must be present.

 ```